-Staff Report for Proposed Boundary Change to the City of Doral - Section 16 Page 5 of 16
+Staff Report for Proposed Boundary Change to the City of Doral - Section 16 Page 5 of 16 effectively served by the County.

 The following analysis addresses the factors required for consideration by the Board and the PAB pursuant to Chapter 20-7 of the Code.